Disco Elysium Review

 Disco Elysium was a game that vaguely interested me as it was ramping up towards release, but with a busy Autumn schedule, I simply didn't have time to get around to playing it right away at launch.
 It wasn't until I started seeing considerable praise for the game from other reviews and acquaintances that I knew I had to make room for it in my schedule.
 I'm very glad I did.

 Disco Elysium, at its core, is a game about talking to people.
-I wasn't sure going in exactly how engaging an RPG limited to that sort of interaction could be, but quickly discarded my doubts only a short while after starting up the game.
-Whether conversing with the nearby store owner or kicking a mailbox, Disco Elysium is descriptive, evocative, creative, and perhaps most importantly, often witty & genuinely humorous.
-It effortlessly transitions from colorful illustrative text to fascinating political ideology to bluntly amusing dialogue options.
+I wasn't sure going in exactly how engaging an RPG limited to that sort of interaction could be, but I quickly discarded my doubts only a short while after starting up the game.
+Whether conversing with the nearby store owner or kicking a mailbox, Disco Elysium's writing style is descriptive, evocative, creative, and perhaps most importantly, often witty & genuinely humorous.
+It effortlessly transitions from colorful illustrative text to fascinating political ideology to amusingly blunt banter.

 At the game's onset, your character - a middle-aged man - wakes up hungover seemingly after a night of hysterical and heavy drinking, causing all sorts of mayhem at a hostel.
 He doesn't remember a lick about his current situation: who he is, where he is, or what he's doing there.
-As this stumbling drunk, you soon meet the eternally patient Kim Kitsuragi, and you quickly learn that you both are supposedly members of the local police service sent to investigate a recent homicide - a hanging - that has taken place.
+As this stumbling drunk, you soon meet the eternally patient Kim Kitsuragi.
+You quickly learn that you both are supposedly members of the local police service sent to investigate a recent homicide - a hanging - that has taken place.